s-tikhomirov/s-tikhomirov.github.io/_posts/2019-09-04-thoughts-on-web3-part-1.md

 Facebook is one of the largest companies in the world, yet I don't pay anything to use it.
 How come?
 This is quite a cliché already, but if you're not paying for the product, you are the product.
-More precisely, you are a data point which lets Facebook develop better products for its true clients – advertisers.
+More precisely, [you are a data point](https://rakhim.org/2018/09/you-are-a-data-point/) which lets Facebook develop better products for its true clients – advertisers.
-To attract data point (like you), Facebook maintains all those data centers and hires best developers to lure people into scrolling for hours on end.
+To attract data point (like you), Facebook maintains all those data centers and hires best developers to lure people into scrolling their feeds for hours on end.

-Your data has no _immediate_ value.
+Users' data has no _immediate_ value however.
 It is more of a debt instrument: it promises returns, if you derive insights from it and sell them to someone.
 The value of Facebook's ad targeting system stems from a number of ingredients:
-* the huge amount of data (billions of people use Facebook for their basic daily activities, tracked every split second);
+* the huge amount of data ([1.5 billion people use Facebook daily](https://www.businessinsider.com/facebook-grew-monthly-average-users-in-q1-2019-4?r=US&IR=T), tracked every split second);
 * the monopoly on data (a Facebook's competitor can hire smart engineers, but can't train the algorithms on Facebook's datasets);
 * the proprietary nature of the algorithms.